 Down syndrome is a condition that occurs due to the presence of an extra copy of the chromosome 21 in the nucleus of the cells of the body.
-The presence of this extra genetic material in the body causes phenotypical characteristics that are exclusive to down syndrome individuals.
+This extra genetic material in the body causes phenotypical characteristics exclusive to individuals with Down syndrome.

 How Is Down Syndrome Caused?

 At the molecular level, a defect in the process of cell division leads to the daughter cell acquiring an extra copy of the 21st chromosome.
 It is also known as trisomy 21.
-The features of down syndrome can be caused by two different processes.
+Two different processes can cause the features of Down syndrome.

-- An individual can have two normal copies of the 21st chromosome, and extra material from a third 21st chromosome that is attached to another chromosome.
+- An individual can have two normal copies of the 21st chromosome and extra material from a third 21st chromosome attached to another chromosome.
 This process is also called translocation and occurs during the recombination process in cell division.
-It is called non-disjunction down syndrome and occurs in 95% of the cases of Down syndrome.
+It is called non-disjunction Down syndrome and occurs in 95% of the cases of Down syndrome.

 - A smaller percentage (5%) of individuals can have three full copies of the 21st chromosome caused by a defect in the division of genetic material during cell division.
-This type of down syndrome is termed as mosaicism.
+This type of Down syndrome is termed mosaicism.